sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 see the [COSMIC]({{ "/methods-background/#COSMIC"  | relative_url }}) section or
 visit the [COSMIC release page](https://bio.informatik.uni-jena.de/software/cosmic/).

+### Generating *de novo* structure candidates with MSNovelist {#MSNovelist-denovo-structure}

+In some cases, it is necessary to go beyond the limits of structure database search.
+To address this, SIRIUS 6 newly offers *de novo* generation of candidate structures through [MSNovelist]({{ "/methods-background/#MSNovelist" | relative_url }}), in addition to predicting molecular fingerprints and compound classes, as well as searching in custom databases.

+Be aware that the likelihood of any *de novo* generation method performing well for truly novel compounds is very low.
+Therefore, the results from MSNovelist should rather be considered as suggestion or starting point for semi-manual analysis of compounds that cannot be elucidated otherwise.

+**MSNovelist will significantly slow down your SIRIUS workflow; use with caution.**

 ## Visualization of the results {#visualize-results}
 The feature provides not only information about the input and compute state, it also displays the COSMIC